Draass/DraasGames.Core/README.md

 # Installation
 1. Install required dependencies
-2. Import source code or (preferred) use package manager via .git link
+2. Import source code or (preferred) use package manager
+- For installing package from git url paste https://github.com/Draass/DraasGames.Core.git?path=/Assets/Packages/DraasGames.Core
 3. Enjoy modules that are implemented and do not use modules that are not :)

 # Modules that are implemented